 The view looks onto an imposing view of Mount Agung that dwarfs the surrounding hills.

-So while you sip on a cold drink – which for me would be a large Bintang (an Indonesian beer) – you can be dazzled by a view of the sun slowly hiding behind the volcano.
+So while you sip on a cold drink – which for me would be a large Bintang (which is an Indonesian beer) – you can be dazzled by a view of the sun slowly hiding behind the volcano.

 On the time of our visit, this viewpoint was under construction.
 A small shack serving cold drinks had been set up on the actual grounds of the ‘to be’ resort.
 Surely, this is going to be one of Amed’s hot spot for a sun downer.